magento/pwa-studio/packages/venia-styleguide/src/pages/typography/sections/Typefaces/SourceSerifPro.md

-### Muli
+### Source Serif Pro

-Muli is our standard typeface, and we use two weights.
+Source Serif Pro is our display typeface, and we use two weights.

 ***